13 Fire Pit Tools to Safely Keep the Warmth Ablaze

 These are typically lightweight (since you’ll be holding it over the flame for quite some time) and easy to use.
 Of course, there are no guarantees that you won’t burn your popcorn, especially in the initial days, but practice makes perfect.

-Bellows are the old-school way of keeping fires going, though they’ve been typically associated only with furnaces and indoor fireplaces.
+Bellows are the old-school way of keeping fires going, though they’ve been typically associated only with certain types of furnaces and indoor fireplaces.
 However, that doesn’t make these outdoor fire pit tools any less effective.

-Bellows are great tools to own to keep the fire going—all it takes is squeezing the handles to produce blasts of air to fan the flames.
+Bellows are great types of tools to own to keep the fire going—all it takes is squeezing the handles to produce blasts of air to fan the flames.

 Bellows are also quite useful when you’re starting a fire.
+It's also a decent solution for when your fire pit won't stay lighted.
 Look for zinc-cast nozzles as these are durable and great for regular use.

 Fire Pit Covers